tanem/svg-injector/README.md

   - `beforeEach(svg)` - _Optional_ A callback which is called just before each SVG element is added to the DOM. `svg` is the SVG DOM element which is about to be injected.
 Defaults to `() => undefined`.
   - `cacheRequests` - _Optional_ Use request cache.
 Defaults to `true`.
   - `evalScripts` - _Optional_ Run any script blocks found in the SVG.
 One of `'always'`, `'once'`, or `'never'`.
 Defaults to `'never'`.
+  - `httpRequestWithCredentials` - _Optional_ Boolean that indicates whether or not cross-site Access-Control requests should be made using credentials.
+Defaults to `false`.
   - `renumerateIRIElements` - _Optional_ Boolean indicating if SVG IRI addressable elements should be renumerated.
 Defaults to `true`.
-  - `httpRequestWithCredentials` - _Optional_ Boolean indicating if http request should be with credentials.
-Defaults to `false`.

 **Example**